A statistical model for quantum spin and photon number states: Spin 1/2

-Because a single experiment consists of an event at Alice's detector and an event Bob's detector, we can model the ontic states of the full experiment as ordered pairs of base-4 sequences, as depicted in equations (\ref{eq: spin 1/2 n=1 example-1}-\ref{eq: spin 1/2 n=1 example-4}).
-In general, we may treat ordered pairs of base-4 sequences as base-16 sequences comprised of the following symbols:
+As mentioned in section \ref{sec: Spin 1/2 n=2}, we may treat ordered pairs of base-4 sequences as base-16 sequences comprised of the following symbols:

 For each symbol in this base-16 alphabet, the base-4 symbol on the left is associated with Alice's event and the base-4 symbol on the right is associated with Bob's.
 Because we are only interested in maps containing the symbols $A$ and $B$, we can actually ignore eight of the symbols introduced in equation (\ref{eq: base-16 alphabet}).
-After accounting for this restriction, we are left with the following set of eight symbols, which will serve as the basis for ontic states of experiments:
+This restriction can also be understood as a consequence of Figure \ref{fig: base-2 model sketch}, where the ontic states of the system of interest involve a network of three unique base-2 sequences, rather than four.
+After accounting for this restriction, we are left with the following set of eight symbols:

-We can now express the base-4 counts associated with Alice's and Bob's events in terms of base-8 counts like so:
+We can now express the base-4 counts associated with Alice's and Bob's events in terms of base-16 counts like so: